CERT-Polska/mquery/CONTRIBUTING.md

 $ docker run --net mquery_default -v $(readlink -f ./samples):/mnt/samples mquery_tests
 ```

-5. Run code formatters and linters on your code to speed-up review (we run
+5. We run many code formatters and linters on the code to ensure expected
-them automatically on every commit, but currently only on our internal
+code quality.
+Your code will be checked automatically when you submit your
-GitLab instance):
+pull request, but you can also run the checks locally to speed-up review:

 - **Important:** we use [black](https://pypi.org/project/black/) for Python: